Nainital and Corbett National Park

 Nainital reminds me of the Bollywood song “Taalo mein Nainital baki sab tallaiya J”!!
 This beautiful lake city is located at the foothills of Kumaon hills and is home to several beautiful lakes.
 I have visited Nainital and Corbett national park at two different times, but many do it together in a single trip.

-Nearest Airport is Delhi Airport which is around 270 Kms away from here.
+The nearest airport is Delhi Airport which is around 270 km away from here.
 The road from Delhi to Nainital is mostly plain and not very scenic for a road trip.
 Its better to take a train or a bus.
-The nearest railway station is located at 34 kilometres at Kathgodam, at the foothills of the Kumaon hills.
+The nearest railway station is located at 34 kilometers at Kathgodam, at the foothills of the Kumaon hills.
 Kathgodam railway station enjoys good connectivity to important places such as Delhi, Lucknow and Howrah.
 Nainital is well connected with main cities by bus too.

-Nainital offer different charms in all seasons.
+Nainital offers different charms in all seasons.
 The place gives a brief escape from blistering heat during summers.
-It gives enchanting view of snow white mountains if visited in winters.
-March to June are best months to visit Nainital in summers.
+It gives an enchanting view of snow-white mountains if visited in winters.
+March to June are the best months to visit Nainital in the summers.
 November to February are the best season for winter lovers.
-Monsoon season runs from July to September and can be avoided.
+The monsoon season runs from July to September and can be avoided.

 What to see in Nainital:

 You can witness Buckingham Palace in India with the Governor’s House in Nainital.
-Built in 1900 in Gothic-style of architecture, this majestic building still maintains its charm and has an 18-hole golf course as well.
+Built-in 1900 in Gothic-style architecture, this majestic building still maintains its charm and has an 18-hole golf course as well.

-A ropeway ride to this place will give you the view of snow-clad Himalayas (hence the name Snow View).
+A ropeway ride to this place will give you a view of the snow-clad Himalayas (hence the name Snow View).
 You can enjoy many family activities in this fun park.

 It is a group of interconnected natural caves, which can be crawled in.
 There are about six caves that you can choose from; the easiest being the Tiger Cave and the most difficult is Bat Cave in which you will have to crawl.
-You can see life size effigies of rural men and women and small yet beautiful park for the visitors to relax.
-It is all together a new experience for the tourists.
+You can see life size effigies of rural men and women and small yet beautiful parks for the visitors to relax.
+It is altogether a new experience for the tourists.

 Do visit the site below for more details of this place – Corbett